ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

   large amount of variation between regexp flavors.
   (E.g., predefined character classes such as `\w` may be meant to be ASCII only, or they may encompass all letters and digits defined in Unicode.
-The latter is usually of interest in query languages, while the former is of interest to a subset of applications in data model specifications.)
+The latter is usually of interest in the application of query languages to text in human languages, while the former is of interest to a subset of applications in data model specifications.)

 * Unicode.